bryant1410/SimpleViewPager/README.md

 # SimpleViewPager

-That image view pager you have to code for every Android project - use this instead.
+That image ViewPager you have to code for every Android project - use this instead.

 ## Usage